-is a singer, director, award-winning actor, and columnist for Theater Bay Area Magazine.
+is a singer, director, award-winning actor, teacher, and columnist for Theater Bay Area Magazine.
 With a passion for challenging herself and her audience with socially relevant theater, Velina is committed to fostering new works on stage and screen, and to supporting those vibrant voices shaping theater and film, and that will change the world.

 Velina ia a two-time winner of the San Francisco Bay Area Theatre Critic's Circle award as Outstanding Supporting Actress for her work in S.F.
 Playhouse's ABRAHAM LINCOLN'S BIG GAY DANCE PARTY, and as Oustanding Principal Actress in the S.F.
 Mime Troupe's "POSIBILIDAD."

 Velina's television credits include principal work on the series "TRAUMA," "NASH BRIDGES," "PARTY OF FIVE," as well as made for TV movies - the comedy "UNDER WRAPS," and the adventure Western "SHAUGHNESSY."

 In addition to her on-camera, radio commercials and industrial films, Velina has also been the voice for several computer games - even the voice of "The VR Chief" of "Where in the World is Carmen Sandiego?"

 On the big screen Velina was most recently seen in Gus Van Sant's Academy award winning film, "MILK," appearing with Sean Penn and Josh Brolin, and "BEE SEASON," starring Richard Gere.
 Velina has also had principal roles - credited, but deleted - in "PURSUIT OF HAPPYNESS" (scene with Will Smith), "MAD CITY" (scene with with Dustin Hoffman), "METRO" (scene with Eddie Murphy), with Eddie Murphy, and "SNEAKERS" (scene with with Robert Redford.)